hungngo23/HungNgo-Harvard-University-MIT/README.md

 # HungNgo-Harvard-University-MIT
+CS50
+This is my assignment solutions.
+Below is the information of those assignments:

+Week 2

 week 1:Lab 1: Population Growth
 Determine how long it takes for a population to reach a particular size.